 This would mean that Logic belongs to a Class of beings called God.
 Clearly this is not what Dr. Clark meant.

 Logic and God are Identities.
 Logic and God are Syntitles; (Not synonyms, since “God” is a Title and NOT a Name.)
 That is, Logic and God are two Titles referring to the same person.

 If Logic and God are Identicates, then we should be able to reverse the proposition and still have a valid biblical concept: God is Logic.

 Are Logic and God Identical?
 Does being logical means being Godly?
 Is knowing the laws of logic the same as knowing God?
 What is Logic?
 What about Logic is God?
 Are the laws and God Identical?
 Is being logical being God?
 What does “Logic is God” mean?

 If we begin with the definition of logic as “the principles of valid inference and correct reasoning,” did Dr. Clark really mean to say that the “principles of valid inference and correct reasoning” are God?

 Since knowing Truth is being Indwelt by God, does that mean that being logical means being indwelt by God?
-Does it mean that one who knows the “laws” of Logic is being indwelt by God?
+Does it mean that one who knows the “laws” of Logic or one who uses them correctly is being indwelt by God?

 In trying to maintain that God and his revelation are logical, Dr. Clark has betrayed his poor understanding of the nature of God and the nature of Logic.